 6. As mentioned in the previous point, it is very difficult to determine how many people actually visit your site or convert to customers with social media likes, tweets, pins, and the like.

-Results from your website’s organic SEO, however, is easy to track with the use of Google Analytics.
+Results from your website’s organic SEO, however, are easy to track with the use of Google Analytics.
 With such a tool, you can see how many customers are visiting your website, how many views you are getting over a certain period of time, what keywords they are using, and other important information.
 You can even see real-time analytics as potential clients view your website and look through your content (kinda creepy, huh?).

 Using this data, you can form strategies to make your website rank higher or be more visible in search engines.